-Antero Midstream is a growth-oriented master limited partnership 59% owned by Antero Resources and formed to own, operate and develop midstream energy infrastructure primarily to service Antero Resources' rapidly increasing production and completion activity under long-term, fixed-fee contracts.
-Antero Midstream's assets are located both in the southwestern core of the Marcellus Shale in northwest West Virginia and in the core of the Utica Shale in southern Ohio, which Antero Resources believes are two of the premier North American shale plays and are its primary operating areas.
+Antero Midstream is a growth-oriented master limited partnership formed and 61% owned by Antero Resources to own, operate and develop midstream energy infrastructure primarily to service Antero Resources' rapidly increasing production and completion activity under long-term, fixed-fee contracts.
+Antero Midstream's assets are located in the prolific liquids-rich southwestern core of the Marcellus Shale in northwest West Virginia and the core of the Utica Shale in southern Ohio, which Antero Resources believes are two of the premier North American shale plays and its primary operating areas.

-Gathering and Processing Assets
+Gathering and Compression Assets

-Antero Midstream's gathering assets consist of 8-, 12-, 16-, 20- and 24-inch low and high pressure gathering pipelines and compressor stations that collect natural gas and condensate from Antero Resources' wells in the Marcellus Shale in West Virginia and the Utica Shale in Ohio.
-Additionally, Antero Midstream owns a 15% non-controlling equity interest in Stonewall Gas Gathering, LLC, for which Antero Resources is an anchor shipper.
-As of December 31, 2016, Antero Midstream owned and operated 173 miles of low-pressure pipeline, 134 miles of high-pressure pipeline and 19 miles of condensate pipeline, as well as 11 compression stations with 1,135 MMcf/d of throughput capacity.
-Average daily low pressure gathering volumes increased from 1,016 MMcf/d for the year ended December 31, 2015 to 1,403 MMcf/d for the year ended December 31, 2016 as Antero Resources continued to increase its production.
-Under its gathering and compression agreement with Antero Resources, Antero Midstream receives a low pressure gathering fee of \$0.31 per Mcf, a high pressure gathering fee of \$0.19 per Mcf, a compression fee of \$0.19 per Mcf and a condensate gathering fee of \$4.17 per Bbl as of December 31, 2016.
+Antero Midstream's gathering and compression assets consist of 8-, 12-, 16-, and 20-inch high and low pressure gathering pipelines and compressor stations that collect natural gas and condensate from Antero Resources' wells in the Marcellus Shale in West Virginia and the Utica Shale in Ohio.
+Additionally, Antero Midstream owns a 15% non-controlling equity interest in Stonewall Gas Gathering, LLC, for miles of low-pressure which Antero Resources is an anchor shipper.
+As of December 31, 2016, Antero Midstream owned and operated pipeline, miles of condensate pipeline, as well as compression stations with MMcf/d of miles of high-pressure pipeline and capacity.
+In addition, Antero Midstream increased its average daily low pressure gathering volumes from for the year ended December 31, 2015 to for the year ended December 31, 2016 as Antero Resources continued to increase its production.
+Under its gathering and compression agreement with Antero Resources, Antero Midstream receives a low pressure gathering fee of \$0.31 per Mcf, a high pressure gathering fee of \$0.19 per Mcf, a compression fee of \$0.19 per Mcf and a condensate gathering fee of \$4.17 per Bbl.
 In each case, these fees are fixed and subject to annual CPI-based adjustments.